engineering-collaboration/book/docs/book/anatomy-of-a-code-change/artifact-management.md

+---
+title: Artifact management
+description: How we manage a cornucopia of interdependent artifacts before, during, and after our build process.
+---

 # Artifact management

 Building a release produces a cornucopia of interdependent artifacts for us to manage.
 Depending on our product, a single release may build: